Chemosphere Restoration/RemodelLos Angeles

 Perched on a single concrete column, the Chemosphere is a brilliant structural solution to the problems of building on its precipitous site.
 The column lofts a steel and wood octagonal platform, supported by eight steel diagonal braces from which spring eight arched glulam beams that are tied to a steel compression ring at the center of the house.
 None of the interior walls are load-bearing.
 A large living, dining and open kitchen area occupies roughly half the house, facing the view.
 The other half, facing the hill, accommodates the bedrooms, bathrooms, and a laundry room.

-After decades of neglect, the purchase of the Chemosphere in 1997 by publisher Benedikt Taschen led to the restoration of this iconic structure.
-Built in 1960, the Chemosphere is not only one of the most important projects by architect John Lautner (1911–1994), but it is also one of the best-known houses of Los Angeles.
-The house was to serve as a residence for Taschen and his family.
+After decades of neglect, the purchase of the Chemosphere in 1997 by publishers Benedikt and Angelika Taschen led to the restoration of this iconic structure.
+Built in 1960, the Chemosphere is not only one of the most important projects by architect John Lautner (1911–1994), but it is also one of the best-known houses in Los Angeles.